Mae Clarke: Early life

 Mae Clarke was born in Philadelphia.
 Her father was a theatre organist.
 She studied dancing as a child and began on stage in vaudeville and also worked in night clubs.
 In 1922, at the age of 12, she marched in the Miss America Pageant Parade on the Atlantic City Boardwalk dressed as a lobster.
 She returned to the Boardwalk Parade again in 1940 as a featured guest, riding atop a white limousine convertible.

 Career

 Clarke started her professional career as a dancer in New York City, sharing a room with Barbara Stanwyck.
 She starred in many films for Universal Studios, including the original screen version of The Front Page (1931) and the first sound version of Frankenstein (1931), with Boris Karloff.
 Clarke played the role of Elizabeth, Henry Frankenstein's fiancée, who is attacked by the Monster (Boris Karloff) on her wedding day.

-The Public Enemy, released that same year, contained one of cinema's more famous (and frequently parodied) scenes, in which James Cagney pushes a half grapefruit into Clarke's face, then goes out to pick up Jean Harlow.
+1931's The Public Enemy contained one of cinema's more famous, and frequently parodied, scenes, in which James Cagney pushes a half grapefruit into Clarke's face, then goes out to pick up Jean Harlow.